Estonia at the Olympics: Cycling

 Estonia has yet to participate in the disciplines BMX freestyle and BMX racing.

 Mountain biking

 Mountain biking has been included in the Olympic programme since 1996.

 Estonia's best placement in the sport is 17th by Janika Lõiv in the women's event in 2020.

-Estonia's best placement in a women's event in the sport is 41st by Sigvard Kukk in the men's event in 2004.
+Estonia's best placement in a men's event in the sport is 41st by Sigvard Kukk in the men's event in 2004.